slowernews/wisdom-tldr/README.md

 ===
 ###On delegation

 Managing is delegating.
-Your speed as a manager is the speed of the team.
+Your speed as a manager is the speed of the team.<br>

+> *'A manager should make himself 2 questions a day: <br>
+«What is important to accomplish?» (where are you going) <br>
+«Where was I uncomfortable the day before?» (what went right and where do you need support) <br>
+The speed that you offload your stuff will be the speed of your team.'*

+> *'If you want to go fast, go alone.
+If you want to go far, go together.' -- African proverb*

+Productivity is different from workflow engineering.

 > *'Your productivity as a manager is measured as the productivity of your team.
 Being seated making stuff is not productive.
 The key principle is putting your team’s productivity first.
 Remember, you are a communication hub and a multiplier.
 Think about what is best for others, and think about the things you can delegate vs. the things that only you can do.
 If you truly work for your people instead of hiding at your desk, just tell yourself: What I accomplished today is not yet visible, but it will be.'*

-> *'If you want to go fast, go alone.
-If you want to go far, go together.' -- African proverb*

 > *'Don’t postpone to tomorrow what other people can do for you today.' -- Warren Buffett*

 > *'Be productive, not cheap.
 Stop dicking around trying to figure stuff out that someone else already knows.'*

-> *'A manager should make himself 2 questions a day: <br>
-«What is important to accomplish?» (where are you going) <br>
-«Where was I uncomfortable the day before?» (what went right and where do you need support) <br>
-The speed that you offload your stuff will be the speed of your team.'*

-===
-###On efficiency and productivity

-[Delegate](#on-delegation) as much as possible.
-Productivity is different from workflow engineering.

 > *'Start as close to the end as possible.' -- Kurt Vonnegu*

-> *'Lazy is what the jealous call efficiency.'*

 <!-- And use deep work

-> *'All truly great thoughts are conceived by walking.' -- Nietzsche*

 > *'The world is full of consumers.
 Be a producer.'*